Christmas Historical Fiction Books

 Book Summary

-The King of Christmas fiction has a brand new book that is perfect for readers looking for Christmas books that are not romance titles.
 As the 1967 Christmas season approaches, it’s been a tough year for the Evans family.
 Richard’s brother Mark was killed in Vietnam, his father lost his job, they moved from California to Utah, and his parents separated.

 At his new school in Utah, Richard is bullied until an elderly neighbor, Mr. Foster, chases off the bullies and offers Richard hot cocoa.
-This is the start of an unexpected and important friendship that brings back a little joy and light of the Christmas season.
+This is the start of an unexpected and important friendship that brings back a little joy and light to the Christmas season.

 The Christmas Club book cover